top of page

 What advice would you give to aspiring authors?

-We tend to believe we are born knowing how to write, that it comes naturally.
-Writing good fiction is a skill just like being able to make baskets in basketball, or practicing in order to roller-skate.
-We have to earn how to write and to practice.
-We then need feedback form other writers.
-So, if we don’t write well when we first begin trying, or shortly after, we get frustrated and top; we give up.
-It’s not tht you don’t have talent or can’t do it.
+I think many of us feel like we should be able to write well our first few tries, and if we can't, we give up.
+I want to tell you that it’s not that you don’t have talent or can’t write.
 It’s that writing well takes time to do well just as other skills do.
 Stop being mean to yourself and do what you need to do to learn.
-Begin allowing yourself to have fun writing and not be perfect.
+Practice.
+Begin allowing yourself to have fun writing and to not be perfect.
 Writing is hard but should be fun or why do it?
-Get in touch with the child in you and remember pretending.
-Do you remember using your imagination and fun?
+If you really do want to write well, get in touch with your inner child, the one who likes play, who likes pretending.
+Remember back to using your imagination as a child and have fun.
 This is my advice to aspiring writers.